 - 1 (12-ounce) package fish-fry mix, or 2 cups finely ground cornmeal or self-rising flour, seasoned with salt,black pepper and, if desired, cayenne or other spices to taste

 - Peanut, canola, or other vegetable oil for frying

-- 1. Using a sharp paring knife, butterfly and devein the shrimp.
-(That is, make a deep slit down the back of each shrimp, all the way from the large end to the tail, cutting to but not through the inside curve of the shrimp.
-Remove the dark line that runs along the length of the shrimp.
-Toss the butterflied, deveined shrimp in a large bowl.)
+- Using a sharp paring knife, butterfly and devein the shrimp.
+(That means, quite simply, make a deep slit down the back of each shrimp, all the way from the big end of the shrimp to the skinny tail, cutting almost but not all the way through the inside curve of the shrimp.
+Use a paper towel or your fingertips to remove the dark line that runs along the length of the shrimp.)
+Toss the butterflied, deveined shrimp in a large bowl.

 - In another large bowl, whisk together the milk, egg, mustard if desired, and 1 teaspoon Cajun seasoning.
 Pour the mixture over the shrimp, cover, and refrigerate for at least 15 minutes and up to 1 hour.

 - In a shallow dish, combine 1 tablespoon Cajun seasoning and the fish-fry mix, cornmeal, or self-rising flour.
 Dredge the shrimp in the mixture and shake off any excess.
 Arrange the shrimp in a single layer on 2 baking sheets.

 - Pour enough oil into a Dutch oven or other deep-sided pot to reach a depth of 3 inches.
 Heat the oil to 325°F (163°C).
 Place wire cooling racks over paper towels or spread some brown paper grocery bags on your counter.

 - Fry the shrimp in small batches, being careful not to crowd the pot, flipping once, until golden brown, about 1 1/2 minutes on each side.